 Once you have this information, you can then use this knowledge to target very specific marketing content to the appropriate roles within each account’s buying center.

-In the past, we’ve talked about how successful sales demos are focused more on the benefits your software can deliver rather than the features of your software.
-This is a subtle but incredibly powerful difference when you are conveying the true value of your software to a potential customer.
+We’ve discussed successful sales demos in previous posts and covered how they focus more on your software benefits than simply its features.
+This is a subtle yet incredibly powerful difference when you’re trying to convey the true value of your technology to a potential customer.
 ABM takes this concept to an entirely different level.
-With ABM, you are less focused on the generic benefits of your software, and instead you are hyper-focused on how your software can benefit your target accounts.
+With ABM, you are less focused on the generic benefits of your software and instead you’re hyper-focused on how your software can benefit your target accounts.